-As a backpacker trying to save every cent you have, nothing is worse than realising you are on a toll road.
+As a traveller trying to save every cent you have in New Zealand for more of the fun stuff, nothing is worse than realising you are on a toll road.
 Ok, that might be a slight exaggeration, but thankfully, there are not too many toll roads in New Zealand.

 The three toll roads in New Zealand are all on the North Island: the Northern Gateway Toll Road, the Tauranga Eastern Link Toll Road and the Takitimu Drive Toll Road.
 A toll is charged each time you use the toll road.
 In New Zealand, we use electronic toll roads so you will be charged automatically as you drive through no stopping at toll booths.
 They are also well signposted as you approach a toll road, giving you time to prepare to take an alternative route if preferred.

 Extra Charges for Using a Toll Road in New Zealand

 Take a look at all those extra charges you can avoid when using a toll road.

 - If paying your toll charge at a service station, be aware that there could be a NZ$1.20 transaction fee